 If you are looking for the best USA Christmas trips, a visit to the National Christmas Tree in Washington D.C. has to be added to your bucket list!

-However, even if you’re not there at the opening lighting ceremony, you can admire the gigantic Christmas tree from 12-10 until the beginning of January.
+However, even if you’re not there at the opening lighting ceremony, you can admire the gigantic Christmas tree from mid-December until the beginning of January.

 Besides ticking “visiting the National Christmas Tree” off your bucket list, there are a number of other great festive things to do in Washington D.C. around Christmas.

-All beautiful festive decors to help you get in the holiday spirit!
+All of these and more feature beautiful festive decorations to help you get in the holiday spirit!

 From Diana of Travels in Poland